This first appeared in The Havok Journal on March 21, 2019.

 Airborne school teaches the PLF and weeds out those too scared to jump.
 Other than that, it does not teach you anything particular.
 Putting on the parachute does not require training beforehand, the jumpmaster is responsible for making sure you put in on right anyway.
 Rigging your equipment is not an experience-based skill.
 Just wrap it up using a pictogram and you are done.

 We don’t need specialized airborne units.
 Airborne, as practiced by the 82nd AA, was obsolete at the end of WWII.
 The Army just doesn’t want to admit that because it looks good.
 But none of them want to admit that the casualties, from the jump and from war, would make any airborne operation a risky adventure.
 They know it; they just don’t want to talk about it.

 Those are the risks not once, but every time.
-It is not cost effective to maintain a unit which faces those risks every time just for practice.
+It is not cost-effective to maintain a unit that faces those risks every time just for practice.
 It would be better to only pull out this operation when necessary.
-If we are going to accept the potential risk, it is not any more dangerous to accept a leg unit that did an airborne operation as a onetime act of desperation.
+If we are going to accept the potential risk, it is not any more dangerous to accept a leg unit that did an airborne operation as a one-time act of desperation.

 Airborne pride is an expensive attitude for a military tactic of desperation.
 It is time to close the books on that chapter.
 We can still use the tactic.
 But we don’t need to enshrine the idea behind it.